-We hold to the absolute authority and sufficiency of the Scriptures of the Old and New Testaments as the inerrant Word of God, the only infallible rule of faith and practice, which centers on the Word of God become flesh - Jesus Christ.
+We hold to the absolute authority and sufficiency of the Scriptures of the Old and New Testaments as the inspired Word of God that is without error.
+The Bible is the only unfailing rule of faith and practice, which centers on the life, death, and resurrection of Jesus Christ.

 The Reformed Faith